-A cyber-attack, information or security breach or a technology failure of ours or a third-party could adversely affect our ability to conduct our business, manage our exposure to risk, or result in disclosure or misuse of confidential or proprietary information and otherwise adversely impact our results of operations, liquidity and financial condition, as well as cause reputational harm.
+A cyberattack, information or security breach or a technology failure of Morgan Stanley, ours or a third-party could adversely affect our ability to conduct our business or manage our exposure to risk, or result in disclosure or misuse of personal, confidential or proprietary information and otherwise adversely impact our results of operations, liquidity and financial condition, as well as cause reputational harm.

-Cybersecurity risks for financial institutions have significantly increased in recent years in part because of the proliferation of new technologies, the use of the internet, mobile telecommunications and cloud technologies to conduct financial transactions, and the increased sophistication and activities of organized crime, hackers, terrorists and other external extremist parties, including foreign state actors, in some circumstances as a means to promote political ends.
-Global events and geopolitical instability (including the war between Russia and Ukraine) may lead to increased nation state targeting of financial institutions in the U.S. and abroad.
-Any of these parties may also attempt to fraudulently induce Morgan Stanley's or our employees, customers, clients, vendors, or other third-parties or users of our systems to disclose sensitive information in order to gain access to our data or that of our employees or clients.
+Cybersecurity risks for financial institutions have significantly increased in recent years in part because of the proliferation of new technologies; the use of the internet, mobile telecommunications and cloud technologies to conduct financial transactions; and the increased sophistication and activities of organized crime, hackers, terrorists, nation-states, statesponsored actors and other parties.
+Any of these parties may also attempt to fraudulently induce Morgan Stanley's or our employees, customers, clients, vendors or other third parties or users of Morgan Stanley's or our systems to disclose sensitive information in order to gain access to our networks, systems or data or those of our employees or clients, and such parties may see their effectiveness enhanced by the use of artificial intelligence.
+Global events and geopolitical instability have also led to increased nation-state targeting of financial institutions in the U.S. and abroad.

-Information security risks may also derive from human error, fraud or malice on the part of Morgan Stanley's or our employees or third-parties, or may result from accidental technological failure.
-For example, human error has led to the loss of the Bank's physical data-bearing devices in the past.
-These risks may be heightened by several factors, including remote work, or as a result of the integration of acquisitions and other strategic initiatives that may subject us to new technology, customers or third-party providers.
-In addition, third-parties with whom we do business or share information, our regulators, and each of their service providers, as well as the third-parties with whom our customers and clients share information used for authentication, may also be sources of cybersecurity and information security risks, particularly where activities of customers are beyond our security and control systems.
-There is no guarantee that the measures we take will provide absolute security or recoverability given that the techniques used in cyberattacks are complex and frequently change, and are difficult to anticipate.
+Information security risks may also derive from human error, fraud or malice on the part of Morgan Stanley's or our employees or third parties, software bugs, server malfunctions, software or hardware failure or other technological failure.
+For example, human error has led to the loss of our physical databearing devices in the past.
+These risks may be heightened by several factors, including remote work, reliance on new technologies (such as generative artificial intelligence) or as a result of the integration of acquisitions and other strategic initiatives that may subject Morgan Stanley to new technology, customers or third-party providers.
+In addition, third parties with whom Morgan Stanley or we do business or share information and each of their service providers, our regulators and the third parties with whom our customers and clients share information used for authentication may also be sources of cybersecurity and information security risks, particularly where activities of customers are beyond Morgan Stanley's and our security and control systems.
+There is no guarantee that the measures Morgan Stanley and we take will provide absolute security or recoverability given that the techniques used in cyberattacks are complex, frequently change and are difficult to anticipate.

-Like other financial services firms, Morgan Stanley, its third-party providers, and its clients continue to be the subject of unauthorized access attacks, mishandling or misuse of information, computer viruses or malware, cyber-attacks designed to obtain confidential information, destroy data, disrupt or degrade service, sabotage systems or cause other damage, ransomware, denial of service attacks, data breaches, social engineering attacks and other events.
-There can be no assurance that such unauthorized access, mishandling or misuse of information, or cyber incidents will not occur in the future, and they could occur more frequently and on a more significant scale.
+Like other financial services firms, Morgan Stanley and we, and Morgan Stanley's and our third-party providers and clients, continue to be the subject of unauthorized access attacks; mishandling, loss, theft or misuse of information, computer viruses or malware, cyberattacks designed to obtain confidential information, destroy data, disrupt or degrade service, sabotage systems or networks or cause other damage; ransomware; denial of service attacks; data breaches; social engineering attacks; phishing attacks and other events.
+There can be no assurance that such unauthorized access, mishandling or misuse of information, or cybersecurity incidents will not occur in the future and they could occur more frequently and on a more significant scale.